oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 | Property            | Description
 |:---                 |:---
 | Category            | Get Start Sample
-| What you will learn | How to start using TensorFlow* on Intel® CPU hardware.
+| What you will learn | How to start using TensorFlow* on Intel® hardware.
 | Time to complete    | 10 minutes

 ## Purpose